Souvik2biswas/TaskManager/README.md

 # TaskManager
-i have created a simple To-Do-List app using python with GUI interface.
+I have created a simple To-Do-List app using python with GUI interface.